-A feasibility study for this project was completed in June 2018 and I am currently awaiting funding to carry out this study.
+A feasibility study for this project was completed in June 2018 and in 2019, I received a small research grant from the Rufford Foundation to carry out this study.
 For more details on a long-term acoustic monitoring study across central India and the Western Ghats, click here.

-pyResearchTrends: A open-source and open-access tool to identify trends in research
+pyResearchThemes: A open-source and open-access tool to identify research themes

 The last decade has seen an increasing amount of published papers in literature across all scientific disciplines, thereby making it harder to identify focal areas of research.
 A typical literature review will involve combing through hundreds of published papers before any broad synthesis can be made.
 In collaboration with Sarthak J Shetty, a novel tool is being developed that can scrape scientific journals for abstracts, identify frequencies of keywords across these abstracts, extract insights from this data using a topic modeling framework and visualize the same.
 This free-for-all tool is currently being stored here (still in development).

-To test an application of this tool, I ask: What are the key research themes in the field of Conservation Biology? and how do these conservation associated research themes vary across 36 biodiversity hotspots?
+To test an application of this tool, we ask: What are the key research themes in the field of Conservation Biology? and how do these conservation associated research themes vary across biodiversity hotspots?

 PAGE CURRENTLY UNDER CONSTRUCTION.
 COME BACK SOON.